-The Company's accounts receivable balance fluctuates throughout the year as a result of the general seasonality of the Company's business.
+The Company's accounts receivable balance fluctuates throughout the year as a result of the general seasonality of the Company's business and is also affected by the timing of new product launches.
+Account receivable is also impacted by the timing of new product launches as well as the success of new products.
 With respect to the Company's Golf Equipment business, the accounts receivable balance will generally be at its highest during the first and second quarters due to the seasonal peak in the golf season, and it will generally decline significantly during the third and fourth quarters as a result of an increase in cash collections and lower sales.
-Historically, the Company's account receivable with respect to its Gear, Accessories and Other business generally aligned with the seasonality of the golf season.
-As a result of the Jack Wolfskin acquisition in January 2019, the Company anticipates its account receivable relating to this business to be higher during the second half of the year due to the seasonal nature of the business, as many of their products are geared toward the fall/winter season.
-As of June 30, 2019, the Company's net accounts receivable increased to \$263.7 million from \$71.4 million as of December 31, 2018.
-This increase reflects the general seasonality of the Company's golf equipment business combined with the addition of \$21.1 million in net accounts receivable related to Jack Wolfskin.
-The Company's net accounts receivable as of June 30, 2019 increased by \$21.6 million compared to the Company's net accounts receivable as of June 30, 2018 primarily due to an increase of \$50.4 million (12.7%) in net sales period over period largely due to the acquisition of Jack Wolfskin in January 2019.
+Historically, the Company's accounts receivable with respect to its Apparel, Gear and Other operating segment generally aligned with the seasonality of the golf season.
+As a result of the Jack Wolfskin acquisition in January 2019, the Company anticipates its accounts receivable relating to this business to be higher during the second half of the year due to the seasonal nature of the business, as many of the Jack Wolfskin products are geared toward the fall/winter season.
+As of September 30, 2019, the Company's net accounts receivable increased to \$223.4 million from \$71.4 million as of December 31, 2018.
+This increase reflects the timing of golf products launched during the third quarter of 2019 combined with the addition of \$64.1 million in net accounts receivable related to Jack Wolfskin as of September 30, 2019 and the seasonality of this business.
+The Company's net accounts receivable as of September 30, 2019 increased by \$93.4 million compared to the Company's net accounts receivable as of September 30, 2018 primarily due to an increase of \$163.6 million (62.3%) in net sales period over period largely due to the acquisition of Jack Wolfskin in January 2019, combined with the impact golf products launched in the third quarter of 2019 with no comparable launch in the third quarter of 2018.